 Day 4: Cotswolds

-Day four of this self drive UK holiday is all about picturesque English villages.
+Day four of this London to Scotland road trip is all about picturesque English villages.
 You’ll spend the day meandering through the Cotswolds, an official Area of Natural Beauty.

 The itinerary starts in Castle Combe, commonly cited as England’s most beautiful village.
 From there, you’ll drive north to Painswick, where a hilltop climb leads to sweeping views over the Severn Valley.